Undergraduate Admission Requirements – Outside U.S.

 - Official or unofficial transcripts from your high school/college.
 Certified English translations of the transcripts should be provided for transcripts that are in a language other than English.
 A 2.5 cumulative (overall) GPA is required for full admission.

-- An official TOEFL score with a minimum iBT test score of 69, paper test score of 525 or computer test score of 196.
-(The TOEFL code for Park University is 6574.)
+- An official TOEFL score with a minimum iBT test score of 69 or paper test score of 525 (The TOEFL code for Park University is 6574)

 - An official IELTS minimum score of 6.0.

 - An official ITEP minimum academic score of 3.7.